San Diego Schools with Welding Programs

 There are morning and evening course options available to students in this structural welding program.
 As part of this program's curriculum, students learn how to solve math problems important to welding, as well as how to read and understand blueprints.

 Pipe Welding Program

-The instruction for this program is based off of the American Welding Society's and American Petroleum Institute's industry standards.
+The instruction for this program is based on the American Welding Society's industry standards.
 It is important for students to understand the safe and proper use of welding equipment in this program since students receive hands-on experience in this program.
 GTAW and SMAW are the two processes studied by students.